Audi Financing: What To Know Before You Buy

 Audi financing has a program for those who graduated from an accredited U.S. or Canadian college or university within the past 24 months.

-If you’re a U.S. citizen or permanent resident with a job (or written job offer) — and if your monthly payment won’t exceed 25% of your income — then Audi will waive requirements for a credit history, a cosigner or a security deposit for a lease.
+If you’re a U.S. citizen or permanent resident with a job (or written job offer) — and if your monthly payment won’t exceed 25% of your income — then Audi may waive requirements for a credit history, a cosigner or a security deposit for a lease.

 First-Time Buyer Program